samschott/maestral/_posts/2021-04-29-python_survey.md

 excerpt: >
   Interactive command line prompts in Python: Which packages are available?
 How do they compare?
 How do they perform?
-This post explains why I choose a relatively niche package called 'survey'."
+This post explains why I choose a relatively niche package called "survey".
-header:
-  teaser: /assets/images/survey-teaser.gif
-related: false
+related: true
 ---

 Maestral has a large number of dependencies, both direct and indirect.
 Those range from